Joseph H. Seipel: Sculpture and exhibitions

 Additional photos and commentary by Seipel are included in a 2016 published history of Virginia Commonwealth University's School of the Arts' Anderson Gallery edited by Ashley Kistler.
 Seipel's sculpture is conceptual, monumental in scale, and frequently robotic.
-After retiring in 2016 from his administrative duties at VCU, Seipel is working again in his studio in the Fan district of Richmond, Virginia.
+After retiring in 2016 from his administrative duties at VCU, Seipel was working again in his studio in the Fan district of Richmond, Virginia.

 Gallery and museum affiliations

 Seipel was a founding board member and first president of 1708 Gallery in Richmond's Shockoe Bottom, now located on West Broad Street, in Richmond's Arts and Cultural District.

 While working in Savannah, he was the juror for Richmond's 1708 Gallery's 13th Annual SECAC (Southeastern College Art Conference) and MACAA (Mid-Atlantic College Art Association) Juried Exhibition.
 In 2012 VCU announced plans for a new ICA (Institute for Contemporary Art, Richmond), to be a privately funded signature building for the VCU School of the Arts located at the corner of Broad Street and Belvidere, a busy thoroughfare in the city's art district.

 In 2014 Seipel and architect Steven Holl participated in the ceremonial groundbreaking for the new Institute of Contemporary Art in Richmond.